 Second year module

-In the second half of the module, theories of sexuality will be examined and explored in relation to a range of substantive topics including heterosexuality, same sex sexualities, prostitution and pornography, the role of the state and the family in policing sexuality; race and desire; HIV/AIDS.
-While its disciplinary focus is sociology, the module will draw substantially from gender studies, lesbian and gay studies, Queer theory and cultural studies.
+In the second half of the module theories of sexuality will be examined and explored in relation to a range of substantive topics including heterosexuality, same sex sexualities, the politics of sexuality; the sexualisation of culture, and the intersection of race and desire.
+While its disciplinary focus is sociology the module will draw substantially from gender studies, feminist theory, lesbian and gay studies, Queer theory and cultural studies.

 By the end of the module the student should be able to:

 Demonstrate a broad understanding of the relationship between the gender and sexuality.

 Critically evaluate the main theories of gender and sexuality.